Animenosekai/pyGoogleTranslate/README.md

 # pyGoogleTranslate
  A python module for Google Translate (without using the API)

+> It lets you use Google Translate (translation, transliteration, defintion, language detection, etc.) by parsing the website.

 ### This module lets you get four things:

 - translate(text, destination_language, source_language)